pranavchat14/pranavchat.github.io/_posts/2024-06-29-dont-think-of-a-green-elephant.markdown

 ### Scenario 1: Sentence with Straight-Forward Cues

-Something like this:
+Take this sentence:
 A bright <span style="color:red">red balloon</span> floating gently in a clear <span style="color:skyblue">blue</span> sky.

 I wouldn't presume to know how every mind in the universe works, but if I have to describe it, it would be something like this:

-- The mind immediately thinks of a red balloon almost as if they are not two separate words but one.
+- The mind immediately thinks of "red balloon" almost as if they are not two separate words but one.
-- Then the next word that is emphasized is sky.
+- Then the next word mind goes to, is "sky."

-After the word balloon, mind sort of waits for the next cue, and it is not until the word sky that it changes the already created scenery and adds to it.
+After the word balloon, mind sort of waits for the next cue.
+And it is not until the word sky, that it changes the already created scenery and adds to it.
 <br>

 ### Scenario 2: Sentence with Not So Straight-Forward Cues